hammerjs/hammer.js/README.md

 All gestures return:

 - Event: The original jQuery event (targetElement, etc.).
-- Position: An object with the x and y position of the gesture. (e.g. the position of a tap and the center position of a transform)
+- Position: An object with the x and y position of the gesture (e.g. the position of a tap and the center position of a transform).
 - Touches: An array of touches, containing an object with the x and the y position for every finger.

-Besides these, the Transform gesture also returns:
+Besides these, the Transform gesture returns:

 - Scale: The distance between two fingers since the start of an event as a multiplier of the initial distance.
 The initial value is 1.0.
 If less than 1.0 the gesture is pinch close to zoom out.
 If greater than 1.0 the gesture is pinch open to zoom in.
 - Rotation: A delta rotation since the start of an event in degrees where clockwise is positive and counter-clockwise is negative.
 The initial value is 0.0.